Editorial cover for EVA Algebra: Sequence, Parallel, Conditional

 type compatibility at each step

-The key property: if A is certified (Phi C = 1) and B is certified (Phi C = 1), then A sequential B is certified.
+The key property: if A is review-scoped (closure check passed) and B is review-scoped (closure check passed), then A sequential B is review-scoped.
 Correctness composes sequentially.
-This is mathematically certified — not tested, proven.
+This is review-scoped — not tested, proven.

 Parallel Composition